-- ADR 021 Aircraft Fuelling and Fuel Installation Management Version 1.0 April 2024 engineering safeguards to minimise the hazards associated with the accumulation of static. - 3.1.10 When fuelling with turbine fuels not containing a static dissipater, or where wide-cut fuels are involved, a substantial reduction in fuel flow rate is advisable to avoid fuel ignition in the tank due to electrostatic discharge.
+Document ADR 021 Aircraft Fuelling and Fuel Installation Management Version Issue 1

+- 1.9 Fuel suppliers should be consulted on whether the fuel being supplied contains a static dissipater additive, and on the adoption of operating procedures and engineering safeguards to minimise the hazards associated with the accumulation of static. - 1.10 When fuelling with turbine fuels not containing a static dissipater, or where wide-cut fuels are involved, a substantial reduction in fuel flow rate is advisable to avoid fuel ignition in the tank due to electrostatic discharge.
 Wide-cut fuel is considered to be 'involved' when it is being supplied or when it is already present in the aircraft tanks.
-It is recommended that when wide-cut fuel has been used the next two uplifts of fuel should be treated as though they too were wide-cut. - 3.1.11 When initially filling a filter separator vessel the fuel flow should be regulated to prevent an excessive build up of static electricity. - 3.1.12 Mixtures of wide-cut and kerosene turbine fuels can result in the air-fuel mixture in the tank being in the combustible range at common ambient temperatures during fuelling. - 3.1.13 The means for alerting the aerodrome RFFS should be readily available.
+It is recommended that when wide-cut fuel has been used the next two uplifts of fuel should be treated as though they too were wide-cut. - 1.11 When initially filling a filter separator vessel the fuel flow should be regulated to prevent an excessive build up of static electricity. - 1.12 Mixtures of wide-cut and kerosene turbine fuels can result in the air-fuel mixture in the tank being in the combustible range at common ambient temperatures during fuelling. - 1.13 The means for alerting the aerodrome RFFS should be readily available.
 Aerodrome Certificate Holders should ensure that the circumstances under which the RFFS would be required e.g. fuel fire, fuel spill, over-heated wheel brakes, and the means by which it can be alerted are fully understood by those who work on the apron, or in aircraft fuelling or parking areas.

-3.2 Portable Electronic Devices (PEDs)
+2 Portable Electronic Devices (PEDs)

-- 3.2.1 There are three primary risks associated with the use of PEDs in the vicinity of aircraft: Fire, Distraction, and Aircraft System Interference. - 3.2.1.1 Fire: The risk of a PED creating or inducing a spark of sufficient intensity to ignite fuel vapour released during fuelling is extremely remote under normal circumstances.
+- 2.1 There are three primary risks associated with the use of PEDs in the vicinity of aircraft: Fire, Distraction, and Aircraft System Interference. - 2.1.1 Fire: The risk of a PED creating or inducing a spark of sufficient intensity to ignite fuel vapour released during fuelling is extremely remote under normal circumstances.
 However, Aerodrome Certificate Holders should be aware of the proliferation of below-specification mobile telephone batteries that have the potential to fail dangerously.
 It is not known whether such a failure would be of sufficient magnitude to ignite a fuel/ air mixture, but Aerodrome Certificate Holders should be aware that such a possibility exists.
-It is recommended that they consider the circumstances under which such an event might occur on the apron, and mitigate the associated risks accordingly. - 3.2.1.2 Distraction: The known potential for a PED user to be distracted presents three associated risks: - a) physical contact with the aircraft by the distracted PED user could cause damage or injury; - b) equipment being operated by a distracted PED user could cause damage to an aircraft; and - c) PED users, distracted while performing essential safety related tasks, could leave those tasks incomplete or unattended. - NOTE: Aerodrome Certificate Holders should be aware that the hazards at 2.1.2b) and 2.1.2c) above are associated with actions or inactions by apron staff, and carry the potential for the effect to be concealed until a stage of flight where the safety of the aircraft could be compromised. - 3.2.1.3 Aircraft System Interference: Reports have been received that the use of PEDs close to modern aircraft can interfere with fuel gauges, some navigation equipment, and can cause spurious fire warnings in cargo/baggage holds.
-Such interference could contribute to the risks associated with any of the following: - a) an overweight take-off due to excessive fuel; - b) a flight with insufficient fuel; - c) navigational errors; and - d) a degradation of confidence in the aircraft fire warning system.
+It is recommended that they consider the circumstances under which such an event might occur on the apron, and mitigate the associated risks accordingly. - 2.1.2 Distraction: The known potential for a PED user to be distracted presents three associated risks: - a) physical contact with the aircraft by the distracted PED user could cause damage or injury; - b) equipment being operated by a distracted PED user could cause damage to an aircraft; and - c) PED users, distracted while performing essential safety related tasks, could leave those tasks incomplete or unattended. - NOTE: Aerodrome Certificate Holders should be aware that the hazards at 2.1.2b) and 2.1.2c) above are associated with actions or inactions by apron staff, and carry the potential for the effect to be concealed until a stage of flight where the safety of the aircraft could be compromised. - 2.1.3 Aircraft System Interference: Reports have been received that the use of PEDs close to modern aircraft can interfere with fuel gauges, some navigation equipment, and can cause spurious fire warnings in cargo/baggage holds.
+Such interference could contribute to the risks associated with any of the following: - a) an overweight take-off due to excessive fuel;